Grid Fill Tool for Autodesk Maya 2025

 *A cube with beveled edges.
 Component IDs are non-consecutive.

-The next version of the grid fill tool should reorder the list of selected edges by adjacency, with possible help from polySelectConstraint and its optional propagate argument to grow an existing selection.
+A future version of the grid fill tool should reorder the list of selected edges by adjacency, with possible help from polySelectConstraint and its optional propagate argument to grow an existing selection.
 Then, it should map the index of each edge in the revised list of edges, to its underlying edge component ID:

 mapEdges = dict()